 (one synonym : Charagia celsissima Olliff, 1895)

-The caterpillars of this species have been found living in tunnels bored into :
+The caterpillars of this species have been found living in tunnels bored into stems of various plants in MYRTACEAE including

-The females have green forewings, each with two thin wiggly white stripes.
+The females have green forewings, each crossed by two wiggly white lines.
 The females have orange hind wings.
 The moths have a wingspan up to 11 cms.

 The species is found in